ESPRI-Mod/synda/sdt/doc/FAQ.md

 ### "('system library', 'fopen', 'No such file or directory')" error during certificate retrieving

-* unset all X509 environment variable
+Unset all X509 environment variable and remove '~/.esg' directory.
-* remove '~/.esg' directory

 --------------------------------------------------------